Arizona Coral Snake

 The Arizona coral snake is among the most venomous snakes in North America.

-4 Amazing Arizona Coral Snake Facts
+4 Amazing Arizona Coral Snake Facts!

 - The Arizona coral snake comes out at night to hunt during the summer, whereas it’s more active during morning and evening hours in the spring and fall.
 If the temperature drops far enough, it may hibernate (brumate) during the winter.

 - The reproductive season of the Arizona coral snake takes place during the late spring and sometimes even the fall.
-After mating, females lay two or three eggs in the summer, which take about 10 weeks to hatch.
+After mating, females lay two or three eggs in the summer, which takes about 10 weeks to hatch.
 The juveniles measure about 7 or 8 inches in size after emerging from the eggs.
 The lifespan is thought to be around 10 years.
 However, the lifespan may be cut short by predators like birds of prey.

 Where to Find Arizona Coral Snakes

 The Arizona coral snake is native to the Sonora Desert region of northwestern Mexico and the southwestern United States, particularly Arizona.
 It prefers to inhabit the remote arid plains, hills, and mountain slopes far from any human habitats.
-The snake spends most of its hiding under rocks and logs but may emerge at sundown or during rainy or overcast weather.
+The snake spends most of its time hiding under rocks and logs but may emerge at sundown or during rainy or overcast weather.

 Population & Conservation Status

-According to the IUCN Red List, the Arizona coral snake is a species of least concern.
+According to the IUCN Red List, the Arizona coral snake is a species of the least concern.
 Population numbers are unknown, but they appear to be stable and widespread throughout their natural range.
 There are no serious threats to this species in the wild, but habitat loss may be a minor problem in some locations.

 Appearance & Description

 The Arizona coral snake does not look very intimidating at first.
 This small species measures about 13 to 18 inches long, up to a maximum of around 24 inches.
 The diameter of its body is also quite thin, about the same size as a pencil.
 Nevertheless, the unusual color scheme is a warning of its toxicity.
-Its entire body is covered in alternating red and black bands, each one separated by an additional light yellow bands that are sometimes so pale that they look cream-colored or off-white.
+Its entire body is covered in alternating red and black bands, each one separated by additional light yellow bands that are sometimes so pale that they look cream-colored or off-white.
 These bands, which are common to the coral snakes, should tell you to stay away.
 Another important feature is the very narrow black head, which measures about the same diameter as the body.
 It also has small fangs that, unlike rattlesnakes, cannot be folded back into the upper mouth.
 Males and females are very difficult to tell apart without a thorough examination.

 Here is how to identify the Arizona coral snake: